About PVX

 Primus Models & Professional Experience

-The PVX Story
+The PVX story

-PrimusPVX® is the culmination of a 20-year effort to fill the gap between business valuation and real property appraisal.
+PrimusPVX® is the culmination of a multi-decade effort to fill the gap between business valuation and real property appraisal.
 Real estate appraisal has quite a long history, and business valuation as a distinct discipline is relatively newer.
 Each has its own highly developed body of knowledge, which is applied widely in business valuation to operating businesses and their assets except for highly specialized assets such as machinery and equipment, real estate, personal property and a few others.
 Real estate appraisal is concerned with all aspects of real property.
 However, it turns out that the business of holding real estate—partnerships, LLCs, tenancy-in-common—is unusual in that it requires very specific competencies in each discipline to assemble the necessary facts and valuation technology to be able to persuasively reflect the actions of buyers and sellers of the undivided fractional interests in these entities.
 The asset is real property, the holding entity is a business and the two must come together, in collaboration.

-Market Demand
+Market demand

 Such division of real estate has been a popular ownership form for a very long time, but has expanded with family asset planning and structuring over the past few decades.
 There are now huge numbers of fractional interest structures in existence, and they are not going away.
 Regardless of how estates are taxed in the future, the fact is that family members and investors are now holders of fractional interests.
 They will need valuations for estate planning for sure, but also for equitable asset allocation, buyouts and settling disputes for generations to come.
 The public needs valuations, but the market is very fragmented.
 Real estate appraisal capacity is widespread, as is business valuation capacity.
 But few business appraisers are really qualified to perform interdisciplinary valuations, as are even fewer real estate appraisers.
 Acquiring the capacity requires heavy investment in talent and technology that is hard to amortize over a handful of assignments each year.

-Solving the Problem
+Solving the problem

 Fractional interest valuation is multidisciplinary, and any solution to the valuation dilemma requires multidisciplinary understanding.
 Dennis Webb is in a relatively rare position to do just that.
 He is an MAI real estate appraiser and an ASA business appraiser, and has practiced in both fields for more than 20 years.
-The disconnect between the disciplines had been apparent from 1994, and Mr. Webb quickly identified the problem and began to fill in the disciplinary gap.
-Articles in the Appraisal Journal and many other professional journals, presentations to valuation groups and a 2002 seminar offering were all aimed at integrating the disciplinary demands of fractional interest valuation.
-The seminal textbook: “Valuing Fractional Interests in Real Estate: Partnerships and Cotenancies” was published by the Appraisal Institute in 2004.
+The disconnect between the disciplines had been apparent from 1994, but Mr. Webb was able to identify the problem and began to fill in the disciplinary gap.
+Articles in The Appraisal Journal and many other professional journals, presentations to valuation groups (including a two-day seminar offering), and the seminal textbook, Valuing Undivided Interests in Real Estate: Partnerships and Cotenancies (published by the Appraisal Institute in 2004).
 The public demand was far beyond the capacity of the principal associations, though, and the problem was not solved.

 The IRS and taxpayers in crisis – the problem gets serious

-The IRS’ experience of taxpayer noncompliance resulted in a set of ever-tightening requirements that culminated in the Pension Protection Act of 2006 which allowed the IRS to sanction appraisers with other tax practitioners if the valuation was substantially off from what the IRS concluded was the correct value.
+The IRS’ experience of taxpayer noncompliance resulted in a set of ever-tightening requirements that culminated in the Pension Protection Act of 2006, which allowed the IRS to sanction appraisers with other tax practitioners if the valuation was substantially off from what the IRS concluded was the correct value.
 A fairly draconian level of power to be sure, but it was required because the valuation professions had not developed a successful valuation environment, had not adequately educated the public, and allowed a “cottage industry” of valuation in support of tax avoidance to flourish.
 Bad actors, marginally competent appraisers and others were selling the public a bill of goods, and audits were continuing at a rapid pace.

 The IRS began a public outreach effort in 2005, and the American Society of Appraisers co-sponsored a series of Symposia with the IRS in 2005–2011.
 The weakness of professional practice and the concern of the chief reviewing authority began to clarify what was really needed.
 The facts, typically showing up in every lawyer’s argument and supposedly underlying every valuation, were not showing up.
 The IRS was pleading with valuers: What are the facts?
 What does your conclusion have to do with the facts?
 It is not difficult to find US Tax Court opinions repeating this now-common plea.